mdnurakmal/week1-lab1-docker-kubernetes/README.md

 # Learning Notes
 * unable to run ./script.sh (Check LF line ending for that particular file)
 * Unable to run ./run.sh ?
 But sh run.sh works
+* If the container is unresponsive do you restart it or you destroy and spawn a new container ?